Pola-R-CHP

 What is pola-R-CHP?

-Pola-R-CHP is used to treat a common type of non-Hodgkin lymphoma called diffuse large B-cell lymphoma (DLBCL).
-It is best to read this information with our general information about chemotherapy, targeted therapy, steroids and the type of cancer you have.
+It is best to read this information with our general information about cancer drug treatments and the type of cancer you have.

-Pola-R-CHP is a treatment made of the following drugs:
+Pola-R-CHP includes the following drugs:

 - Polatuzumab vedotin (Polivy®) is a targeted therapy drug that delivers a chemotherapy drug to B-cells.
 The chemotherapy damages these cells.

-- Rituximab is a targeted therapy drug that triggers the body’s immune system to target and destroy B-cells.
+- Rituximab is a targeted therapy drug that triggers the body’s immune system to target and destroy B-cells

 - Cyclophosphamide is a chemotherapy drug.